zackkitzmiller/postmark-codeigniter/README.markdown

 CodeIgniter-Postmark
 =========================

-This Library is based heavily on János Rusiczki's (http://www.rusiczki.net) CodeIgniter Postmark Library, which is based on Based on Markus Hedlund's Postmark class for PHP.

 I spent a bit of time making this library resemble the internal CodeIgniter libraries a little more.

 Installation